1LioNN/CaRnS/doc/sprint0/PB.md

 ---
 ## **Vendor**

 As a **Vendor**, I want to be able to create a “Vendor Account” so that I can rent out or sell vehicles.
+(B)

 *Criteria of Success*
 - Data entered in "Sign-up" form is stored in the DB